 In Part 1 we explained some common yet often confusing terms about asthma diagnosis and medicines.
-There’s also a lot to absorb and an abundance of information available as you continue your journey of learning to live well with asthma.
-So let’s cover some of the jargon, including some similarities and differences, you’re likely to come across with regards to managing asthma on a daily basis.
+There’s a lot to absorb as you continue your journey of learning to live well with asthma.
+So let’s cover some of the jargon you’re likely to come across when managing asthma on a daily basis.

 In short: nothing!
 These terms all refer to what happens when your asthma symptoms start or when they get worse compared to usual.
 The symptoms won’t disappear by themselves – treatment is needed.

 The term asthma attack can be especially confusing as it means different things to different people.
 Some people may think wheezing is an asthma attack whereas others will think of an attack as being a flare-up that is severe enough to go to hospital.

 An asthma trigger is anything that makes your asthma get worse or causes symptoms to occur.

 Some common triggers are respiratory infections like colds and flu, cigarette smoke, or allergy-related triggers such as dust mites, pollens, pets or mould.
 Changes in air temperature or humidity levels and some thunderstorms can also trigger symptoms.
 Exercise is a common asthma trigger, but it is important you don’t let asthma stop you being physically active.

 Wheezing occurs when the small airways of the lungs become narrow or constricted.
 This makes it difficult to breathe, so it causes a high pitched whistling or squeaking sound when breathing out.
 It is a symptom that can often be confusing and, quite understandably, upsetting for parents.
 Sometimes it will be obvious but at other times it may be difficult to hear without a stethoscope.
 Over time you will get to know what your child’s wheeze usually sounds like.
 Initially, it may even be helpful to record your child wheezing to discuss with your doctor or asthma educator.